altsem/gitu/README.md

 ## It's Gitu! - A Git porcelain *outside* of Emacs

 A terminal user interface for Git.
 Heavily inspired by Magit.
-Gitu launches launches straight from the terminal without tying the user to any specific
+Gitu launches launches straight from the terminal.

 <img src="doc/gitu.png" width="600" />